rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

   Implementing one part of the PGP standard in Rust.
 - [Using Bloom filters to efficiently synchronise hash graphs](https://martin.kleppmann.com/2020/12/02/bloom-filter-hash-graph-sync.html)
 - [Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/).
-  An interest read about personal security.
+  An interesting read about personal security.
 Not Rust or blockchain.

 #### Papers